peercoin/coinlib/coinlib/README.md

 # Coinlib

+**This is an alpha pre-release.**

 Coinlib is a straight-forward and modular library for Peercoin and other similar cryptocoins.
 This library allows for the construction and signing of transactions and management of BIP32 wallets.

 ## Usage

-This library requires a shared or dynamic library for linux or macOS, and a WebAssembly module for web.
+Unless using the flutter plugin (See `coinlib_flutter`), this library requires a shared or dynamic library for linux or macOS, and a WebAssembly module for web.
 The WebAssembly module is precompiled and included with the library, but the linux and macOS libraries are not and must be built before use.
-See
-["Building Native & WebAssembly"](#building-native-and-webassembly) below.
+See ["Building Native & WebAssembly"](#building-native-and-webassembly) below.

 The library can be imported via: